IdrisDose/qb-drawtext/README.md

+# Feature should be baked into qb-core soon :) Same events and exports but qb-core instead of qb-drawtext

 # qb-drawtext

 A NUI DrawText with a few different config options.
 Please make sure you handle the showing and hiding as if done incorrectly it will just repeatadly send nui messages.